Five Dollar Wrench

 I knew I was better than that.
 Better than him.

-I grabbed a sheet of paper and used a thick black marker to leave him a note that read:
+I grabbed some paper from his desk and used a thick black marker to leave a note that said:

 "DOUGLAS CLARK,